PdCure.org

 Goal:

-Monitor the development of cure's for Parkinson's disease, and when a worthy candidate is found, help move it along to be available to Parkinson's patients.
+Monitor the development of a cure for Parkinson's disease, and when a worthy candidate is found (like PFFNB2), help move it along to be available to Parkinson's patients.
 There is no process by which a drug discovery at a university gets commercialized by a pharmaceutical company.
 Also, the funding for research at a university is not always timely and can get delayed as the bureaucracy of universities and government moves slowly or not at all.

 Problem:

-The alpha-synuclein protein can get into a misfolded state in which it is not recognized and thus not procesed.
+The alpha-synuclein protein can get into a misfolded state which is not recognized by the cell and thus not recycled.
 The single monamer version of the protein can bond with other alpha-synuclein proteins forming an elongated polymer, or even a 3D oligamer.
-Eventually it becomes a tangled mess known as a "Lewy body" which inhibits the neuron from properly signaling dopamine causing ineffective control of muscles and disruption of the proprioceptic neuron's ability to be positionaly aware.
+Eventually it becomes a tangled mess known as a "Lewy body" which inhibits the neuron from properly signaling dopamine causing ineffective control of muscles and disruption of the neuron's proprioceptic ability to be positionaly aware.
 The inhibition of the signaling of neurons and continuous formation of aggregated alpha-synuclein leads to loss of coordination and balance and to the progression of Parkinson's disease.
 It is believed that signaling can be restored once the aggregated alpha-synuclein is cleared.
 Unlike Alzheimer's disease where toxic tau protein aggregation results in neuron cell death and the formation of amyloid plaque, Parkinson's aggregated alpha-synuclein generally does not, leaving hope that Parkinson's can be reversed.

 lewy body